What Is Vicodin?

 It is paramount to encourage your loved one to speak to health care professionals because they are better positioned to offer guidance regarding treatment for Vicodin and substance use.
 Assure your loved one that they have your unconditional support and motivate them to take the step to seek help.
 Granite Recovery Centers can help make such discussions fruitful and walk you through various treatment options, like our inpatient treatment program.

 According to the DMS-5, for a person to receive a substance use disorder diagnosis, they have to meet at least two of the 11 criteria within 12 months.
-Meeting two or three criteria means the person has a mild substance use disorder, while meeting four or five is viewed as moderate.
+Meeting two or three criteria means the person has a mild substance use disorder, while meeting four or five signifies a moderate case.
 Six and above is considered severe.
 The criteria are:

 - Taking larger amounts of Vicodin or for longer than prescribed

-- Having the desire to stop or lower Vicodin use but failing to do so
+- Wishing to stop or lower use but failing to do so

-- Spending too much time using or recovering from Vicodin use
+- Spending too much time using or recovering from using

-- Continuing Vicodin use even after it affects your relationships
+- Continuing use even after it affects your relationships

 - Needing to use larger quantities to feel the effects